Yuchen-PLB/ECS171-FP/README.md

 4. Choose appropriate machine learning models and train the model (linear regression, polynomial regression, neural network, logistic regression, …).
 5. Construct clear write-ups (include goals, results, and discussion) to report our findings.

-## ToDos for more Data Preprocessing and more Model Training:
+## ToDos for more Data Preprocessing and more Model Training (after Milestone 1 and 2):
+NOTE: The is written after Milestone 1 and 2.
+It serves as a planning for completing the final phase of this project.
+We achieved most of them in the following sections.
 1. We decided to apply missing value imputation (MissForest) to impute the missing values in the dataset.
 This is because the there are too many missing values in the dataset and removing them will result in having a dataset not large enough for training and testing the model.
 2. We decided to apply logistic regression to make prediction for 'Vendor' feature.
 3. We decided to split the final project into different objectives (e.g. one of the objectives is to predict whether a given trial/sample is a CPU or GPU using the 'Type' label as y for prediction results).
 This will require us to preprocess the dataset differently (i.e. scale and transform only the feature values X, but separate the predicting values y without using any scaling or transforming method to it).
 We will look more into the dataset and decide to use other models (logistic regression, neural network, decision tree, SVM).